casangi/casadocs/docs/api/casaconfig.rst

    --update-all                invoke update_all() to populate (update) measurespath with the latest casarundata and measures data.
    --reference-testing         set measurespath to contain the casarundata when this version was produced, used for testing purposes
    --current-data              print out a summary of the current casarundata and measures data installed in measurespath and then exit.
+   --force                     force an update using the force=True option to update_all, data_update, and measures_update

+For a monolithic CASA installation the python to use on the command line is the one that is packaged in the bin directory with the casa script and is typically *python3*.
+For modular casa the python should be the one with the environment containing the installed casaconfig module.

 The \-\-configfile option is used to provide an alternative path to the user's configuration file.
 When that option is used the file at that location is used instead of the default user configuration file (~/.casa/config.py).